hummingbot/hummingbot-site/docs/gateway/exchanges/uniswap.md

 The Uniswap connector in [Gateway](/gateway) is responsible for all on-chain operations (e.g. fetching prices and creating swap transactions).

-It interfaces with the [`GatewayEVMAMM`](https://github.com/hummingbot/hummingbot/blob/master/hummingbot/connector/gateway_EVM_AMM.py) class in the Hummingbot client, which is responsible for interfacing with all EVM-based Gateway AMMs.
+It interfaces with the [`GatewayEVMAMM`](https://github.com/hummingbot/hummingbot/blob/master/hummingbot/connector/gateway_EVM_AMM.py) class in the Hummingbot client, which is responsible for interfacing with EVM-based AMMs.

+In addition, the `uniswapLP` connector interfaces with the [`GatewayEVMAMMLP`](https://github.com/hummingbot/hummingbot/blob/master/hummingbot/connector/gateway_EVM_AMM.py) class in the Hummingbot client, which is responsible for interfacing with liquidity provision-related functions in EVM-based AMMs.

 ## 📁 [Connector folder](https://github.com/hummingbot/hummingbot/tree/master/gateway/src/connectors/uniswap)